Home Spotlight What’s the Minimum Age To Be a Bartender in the United States?

 The minimum age to be a Bartender and serve alcohol in the United States varies on a state level but typically falls between 18 and 21.
 Sometimes, it may even depend on the city or county you’re working in.

-As we already mentioned, each state in the U.S. has unique laws for serving alcoholic beverages.
+As we already mentioned, each state in the U.S. has unique laws for preparing and serving alcoholic beverages.
 While the legal drinking age across the U.S. is 21, in some states you can start working as a Bartender once you turn 18.

-However, in some states this isn’t the only legal requirement for Bartenders.
+However, in some states, this isn’t the only legal requirement for Bartenders.
 Some of them require you to have a bartending license while others allow almost anyone to work in this role.
 The required training to receive your bartending license or certificate also varies on a state level.

-Also, some U.S. states have strict laws regarding the criminal record of individuals who want to be Bartenders.
+Also, some states have strict laws regarding the criminal record of individuals who want to be Bartenders.
 In some states, Bartenders can’t have any charges pressed against them in the past five years.

 Keep in mind that the rules for serving alcohol in open containers for immediate consumption and selling alcohol in liquor stores aren’t the same.
 With that said, the minimum to be a Bartender in your state may not be the same as it is for selling alcohol in stores.